WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-general-form-input-fields-in-wordpress-with-paymattic.md

 ## Getting General Fields Section

-To learn how you can find the General Fields section, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Paymattic Navbar**, choose a **Form**, and click the **Pencil/Edit** icon to open the **Editor** page of that form.